Fdawgs/yh-fhir-listeners/docs/worklogs/contextual_link.md

 "&"_##class(Custom.ENYH.Integration.ContextualLink.GenericPatientLink).BuildURLVars("patient=https://fhir.nhs.uk/Id/nhs-number|{NHSNumber}&birthdate={DateOfBirthISO8601}&location=https://fhir.nhs.uk/Id/ods-organization-code|RA4&practitioner=https://sider.nhs.uk/auth|{UserName}@ydh.nhs.uk")
 `

-## Contextual link icon
+### Contextual link icon
-The icon to be used for the SIDeR contextual link was deliberated on with Tony Smith, CCIO at YDH, whilst this was ongoing, with the final icon seen in the mockup below (the S with a stalk, in a circle):
+The icon to be used for the SIDeR contextual link was deliberated on with Tony Smith, CCIO at YDH at the time, whilst this was ongoing, with the final icon seen in the mockup below (the S with a stalk, in a circle):

 <img src="https://raw.githubusercontent.com/Fdawgs/ydh-fhir-listeners/master/docs/images/YDH-TrakCare-SIDeR-Contextual-Link-Icon.png" width="800">